-When the movie The Passion of the Christ was released 15 years ago, snobbish Hollywood critics mocked it because it offered a realistic depiction of Jesus' torture and death.
+When the movie The Passion of the Christ was released in 2004, snobbish Hollywood critics mocked it because it offered a realistic depiction of Jesus' torture and death.
 I know people who couldn't watch the R-rated violence in Mel Gibson's movie because it was such an accurate portrayal of a brutal, first-century Roman execution.

 Yet the blood in that movie was fake.
 The intense pain Jesus felt on the cross was real.